The Place to Share

 River head spring parking lot, drive north about

-off 98.
-About 3 miles down the paved road it will
+3 miles down the paved road it will turn into a dirt road.
+Take

-dirt crossroad.
+dirt crossroad (Goose Pasture).
 Continue straight where the road

-forks, it will terminate at Goose Pasture.
+forks and it will terminate at Goose Pasture.

-- GPS: N 30 degrees
+- GPS: N 30 degrees 12.178 W

 - Fee: none